floracharbo/hedge/README.md

 - day['loads'] (n_homes, n) household consumption in kWh for each time interval of the day

 an optional parameter to this method is `plotting`, which will save plots of the data that has been generated for each home.

+Note that the code was tested on macOS Monterey 12.6, Python 3.9 and on Ubuntu 20.04.5 LTS (Focal Fossa), Python 3.8.10.